eda-ricercatore/sardegna-scala/notes/scala-notes.md

 			code block) on it \cite[\S5.3, pp. 161]{Tate2010}.
 		* Functions can be passed into the "*foreach*" function
 			\cite[\S5.3, pp. 161]{Tate2010}.
-	- The function/method "*foreach*" has two versions, and accepts an initial value and a code block into its input parameters, passes each element of the container (e.g., array) and another value:
+	- The function/method "*foldLeft*" has two versions, and accepts an initial value and a code block into its input parameters, passes each element of the container (e.g., array) and another value to the code block
-		* this other value is the initial value for the first invocation of the "*foreach*" function/method
+			\cite[\S5.3, pp. 164-165]{Tate2010}:
-		* or, this other value is the result from the code block for subsequent invocations;
+		* the (non-currying) fold back version
-			"currying transforms a function with multiple parameters [into] several functions with their own parameter lists (a composition of functions)
+		* or, the currying method/version;
-				\cite[\S5.3, pp. 164-165]{Tate2010}.
+			"currying transforms a function with multiple parameters [into] several functions with their own parameter lists (a composition of functions).
 	- BLAH